Adoration of the Magi (Botticelli)

 The Adoration of the Magi (Italian: Adorazione dei Magi) is a painting by the Italian Renaissance master Sandro Botticelli.
 Botticelli painted this piece for the altar in Gaspare di Zanobi del Lama's chapel in Santa Maria Novella around 1475.
 This painting depicts the Biblical story of the Three Magi following a star to find the newborn Jesus.
 The image of the altarpiece centers on the Virgin Mary and the newborn Jesus, with Saint Joseph behind them.
 Before them are the three kings who are described in the New Testament story of the Adoration of the Magi.
 The three kings worship the Christ Child and present him with gifts of gold, frankincense and myrrh.
-In addition, the Holy Family is surrounded by a group of people who came to see the child who was said to be the son of God.'The Adoration of the Magi is in an exhibition in the Minneapolis Institute of Art in Minnesota until 8 January 2023.
+In addition, the Holy Family is surrounded by a group of people who came to see the child who was said to be the son of God.